graphadvantage/neo4j-kafka-consumer-python/neo4j-kafka-demo.md

 # function to generate messages that will be the data for the graph update

-# an example message is displayed : accountId, revenue, timestamp
+# an example message is displayed : userId, amount, timestamp
 # this simulates data from the source database

 i=0